How to Monitor Server Performance: 7 Strategic Methods for Late 2023

 - In 2019, Aerodata’s 40 minutes outage caused a delay of 3000 thousand flights. – continuitysoftware.com

-All of these happened because of IT infrastructure failure and 90% for server errors.
+All of these happened because of IT infrastructure failure and 90% of server errors.
 Server monitoring is one of the most crucial processes for web cloud services, DNS providers, and maybe the entire world of eCommerce.

 7 Useful Tips for Perfect Server Performance Monitoring